-The first task of any therapy, and thus of pedotherapy, is to establish a relationship within which the therapist and the child truly can have an encounter.
+The first task of any therapy, and, thus, of pedotherapy, is to establish a relationship within which the therapist and the child truly can have an encounter.
 Such a relationship can be actualized and prosper only when it is based on mutual trust, understanding and obedience to authority (see 15, chapter 1).
 The pedotherapist must allow the child "to experience what it means to trust each other" (34, 143).
-Pretorius (21, 28) indicates that when there is a conflict in trust, the child becomes a task for pedotherapy.
-Lubbers (16) emphasizes that the conflict in trust has to be eliminated, and since "the relationship of trust is mainly a pathic-affective relationship" (29, 42), the child becomes affectively stabilized merely through actualizing an adequate relationship of trust.
-Within such a relationship, he will feel himself accepted and this will provide him with the confidence and security by which he will be emotionally ready to explore his problem.
+Pretorius (21, 28) indicates that, when there is a conflict in trust, the child becomes a task for pedotherapy.
+Lubbers (16) emphasizes that the conflict in trust must be eliminated, and since "the relationship of trust is mainly a pathic-affective relationship" (29, 42), the child becomes affectively stabilized merely through actualizing an adequate relationship of trust.
+Within such a relationship, he/she feels him/herself accepted and, this, provides him/her with the confidence and security by which he/she becomes emotionally ready to explore his/her problem.
 Thus, actualizing a relationship of trust is the first step on the way to stabilizing the affectively disturbed child.

 Actualizing a relationship of understanding in the pedotherapeutic situation implies that the therapist "understand the child and his destination, and the child progressively understand what it is the educator (therapist) stands for" (my emphasis) (10, 24).
-This does not mean that the child as a particular child with his problems, interests, achievements, etc. merely has to be understood but also that he must be understood "from a longitudinal perspective" (34, 125).
-This assumes that the pedotherapist knows "what 'normally' can be expected from a child of a particular age" (34, 126).
-It is only in comparison with the expected that the "otherness" of the child becomes discernible (1, 148).
-In addition, a relationship of understanding implies that the pedotherapist keep in view a clear aim for the child and for eliminating the affective disturbance.
+This does not mean that the child, as a unique child with his/her problems, interests, achievements, etc. must merely be understood but also that he/she must be understood "from a longitudinal perspective" (34, 125).
+This assumes that the pedotherapist knows "what can 'normally' be expected from a child of a particular age" (34, 126).
+It is only in comparison with the expected, that the "otherness" of the child becomes discernible (1, 148).
+In addition, a relationship of understanding implies that the pedotherapist keeps in view clear aims for the child, and for eliminating the affective disturbance.
 This especially points to a thorough planning of the pedotherapeutic event.

-During the pedotherapeutic event, the therapist needs to "confront the child with authentic pedagogic authority" (34, 143).
-According to Landman (12, 9), there exists in the child a "yearning for authority and sympathetic authoritative guidance".
-Moreover, he says: "Only when the educator is in a position to sympathetically and authoritatively guide can he begin educative activities and awaken trust ...".
-As such, establishing a relationship of authority has particular relevance for the pedotherapeutic situation because authoritative guidance provides the child with certainty, stability and safety--things that the affectively disturbed child lacks.
+During the pedotherapeutic event, the therapist must "confront the child with authentic pedagogical authority" (34, 143).
+According to Landman (12, 9), there exists in the child a "yearning for authority, and sympathetic authoritative guidance".
+Moreover, he says, "Only when the educator can sympathetically and authoritatively guide, can he begin educative activities and awaken trust ...".
+As such, establishing a relationship of authority has relevance for the pedotherapeutic situation because authoritative guidance provides the child with certainty, stability, and safety--things which the affectively disturbed child lacks.
 Clearly, sympathetic authoritative guidance is a means to affective stabilization.

-Actualizing an adequate pedagogic relationship (of trust, understanding and authority) in the pedotherapeutic situation thus, in itself, offers the possibility for affective stability.
-In addition, it also creates the climate within which the association between therapist and child can proceed to an encounter (Landman) and thus the therapeutic event can take its course.
+Actualizing an adequate pedagogical relationship (of trust, understanding and authority) in the pedotherapeutic situation itself offers the possibility for affective stability.
+In addition, it also creates the climate within which the association between therapist and child can proceed to an encounter (Landman) and, thus, the therapeutic event can take its course.

-The pedotherapeutic situation, as a particular educative situation, always revolves around the child-in-education.
-By implication, pedotherapy holds in view the same ultimate aim as does educating (i.e., the child's adulthood).
-Olivier (19, 44) says the being-by each other (association) in the pedotherapeutic situation must proceed to a sincere being attuned to (being-with) each other (encounter) "and in this way insure that the educand can be placed under the educative aim" (my emphasis).
+The pedotherapeutic situation, as an educative situation, always revolves around the child-in-education.
+By implication, pedotherapy holds in view the same aim as does educating (i.e., the child's adulthood).
+Olivier (19, 44) says the being-by each other (association) in the pedotherapeutic situation must proceed to a sincere being attuned to (being-with) each other (encounter) "and, in this way, ensure that the educand be placed under the educative aim" (my emphasis).
 The affectively disturbed child, as a child whose becoming is restrained, is not headed for the educative aim, i.e., "the attainment of adulthood" (10, 26).
-Therefore, the pedotherapist has to see to it that the child in the pedotherapeutic situation actualizes the pedagogic aim structure in an increasingly adequate way (See 13, 167).
+Thus, the pedotherapist must see to it that the child in the pedotherapeutic situation actualizes the pedagogical aim structures in an increasingly adequate way (See 13, 167).